alphagov/paas-tech-docs/source/documentation/deploying_services/redis.md

 ### Upgrade Redis service plan

-Our service broker does not currently allow to upgrade Redis services in place.
-In order to upgrade your Redis service, please execute the following
+Our service broker does not currently allow us to upgrade Redis services in place.
+To upgrade your Redis service, perform the following
 steps:

 1. `cf create-service redis DESIRED_PLAN NEW_REDIS_NAME`